macports/macports-webapp/docs/DEPLOYMENT.md

 There are two options available:

-- Build the docker image from source. (long but useful for development)
+- Build the Docker image from source. (long but useful for development)
 - Download an image from the Docker registry. (ready to go in one command)

 ### 1.a: Building the image from source